kushal-10/inventory-dynamics/docs/single_sourcing/intro_single_sourcing.rst

 Key Concepts
 ------------

 - **Holding Cost:** The cost incurred for keeping excess inventory.
-The more inventory you have, the higher the holding cost.
+The more inventory you have, the higher the total holding cost.
 - **Shortage Cost:** The penalty for not having enough inventory to meet demand.
-The higher the shortage cost, the more critical it is to avoid stockouts.
+The higher the unit shortage cost, the more critical it is to avoid stockouts.
-- **Stochastic Demand:** Demand varies over time and is unpredictable, requiring careful planning.
+- **Demand:** Demand is a stochastic variable, requiring careful planning.
-- **Shortage and Holding Costs (:math:`b`, :math:`h`):** Costs associated with not having enough inventory to meet demand (shortage cost) and the costs of holding excess inventory (holding cost).

 Notation
 --------